 Millions of Americans have credit cards in their wallets, but they might not know how to use them responsibly.

 This is no surprise given the amount of misinformation that circulates around credit cards.
 In this article, we’ll dispel three common myths.

-Myth #1: You need to keep a balance on your credit cards to build a great credit score.
+Myth #1: You need to keep a balance on your credit cards to build great credit scores.

-Fact: You do not need to carry a balance or pay a dime of interest to have a great score.
-Those who keep their credit card utilization rate below 30 percent tend to have the highest scores, but you can show lenders you’re using credit responsibly and still pay off your balance in full each month by timing your payments correctly.
+Fact: You don’t need to carry a balance or pay a dime of interest to have great scores.
+Those who keep their credit card utilization rate below 30% tend to have the highest scores, but you can show lenders you’re using credit responsibly and still pay off your balance in full each month by timing your payments correctly.
 Carrying a balance could cause you to pay unnecessary interest that can negate any rewards you’ve earned by using the credit card.
 On the other hand, used responsibly, a good credit card could save you money, in the form of cash back or other rewards.

 Myth #2: You should close any unused credit cards as soon as they’re paid off.

 Fact: If your card charges an annual fee that outweighs the benefits you typically reap from the rewards program, you might be better off closing it.
 But for cards with no annual fee, it could be more beneficial for your scores to keep those accounts open.Credit cards with low fees

 Having more open accounts generally means a higher overall credit limit, which can help moderate your credit card utilization rate.
 If you close a card with a high credit limit, you could see your utilization rate go up and your scores fall.